POSH

 Red-flag phrases parents should notice

-Language that builds secrecy, loyalty, or pressure should always be taken seriously.
+Language that builds secrecy, loyalty, guilt, or pressure should always be taken seriously.

 What is behind these signs

-Manipulation often looks supportive, funny, caring, or protective at first.
+Manipulation often looks supportive, funny, caring, helpful, or protective at first.

 Manipulation often feels safe before it becomes harmful.